 The input level also depends on your particular microphone, how close you are to the microphone and how loudly you speak while recording.
-By keeping your input levels steady and as high as possible, you will be encoding the optimal dynamic range.
+By keeping your input levels steady and as high as possible, you encode the optimal dynamic range.

 It is particularly important to record sounds within the green to light orange range if possible if you plan to later convert 16 bit audio data to 8 bit, or if you plan to compress your audio in a streaming media file.
-This assures that you will use the greatest dynamic range possible in the converted file.
+This assures that you get the greatest dynamic range possible in the converted file.